 You can install a new cloud proxy as part of the vCenter-based cloud account creation process, or you can select a previously installed cloud proxy as you create the cloud account in Cloud Assembly.

-The supplied cloud proxy OVA contains the credentials and protocols you need to connect a proxy appliance on a host vCenter Server to vCenter-based cloud accounts and integrations in Cloud Assembly.
-You download the OVA and deploy it to a target vCenter Server.
+The supplied cloud proxy OVA contains the credentials and protocols you need to connect a proxy appliance on a host vCenter to vCenter-based cloud accounts and integrations in Cloud Assembly.
+You download the OVA and deploy it to a target vCenter.
 Once the cloud proxy is installed and running, you can associate it to one or more vCenter-based cloud accounts and integrations.

 - Verify that you have the cloud administrator user role.
 See What are the vRealize Automation Cloud user roles.

-- If you are creating a cloud proxy to use with a VMware Cloud on AWS cloud account, see Create and deploy a cloud proxy for a VMware Cloud on AWS cloud account in Cloud Assembly.
+- If you are creating a cloud proxy to use with a VMware Cloud on AWS cloud account, see Configure and use a cloud proxy for a VMware Cloud on AWS cloud account in vRealize Automation Cloud.